aproxis/VideoCutter/memory-bank/systemPatterns.md

 ## System Architecture

 VideoCutter follows a modular architecture with a clear separation of concerns.
-The system is organized into distinct components that handle specific aspects of the video processing pipeline:
+The system is organized into distinct components that handle specific aspects of the video processing pipeline.
+A significant refactoring is planned to further enhance this modularity, particularly by evolving the orchestration currently managed by `cutter.py` into a more centralized main controller and breaking down core scripts into more specialized modules.

 ```mermaid
 graph TD